www.RogerWendell.com

 Great Falls Overlook, Maryland

 Like many, unfortunately, I've been involved in a lot of business travel.
 Since I've already seen so much of the country I try to avoid renting a car if my hotel is anywhere near the worksite.
 And, as luck would have it, bikes have been pretty easy to rent in most of the cities I've visited.
 At the far left is a shot of me just off Highway 9 near Norman, Oklahoma with a rental bike.
-The next photo, and the one at the very top of this page, is when I rented a bike during my early fall visit to San Francisco in 2005.
+The next photo, and the one adjacent it, is when I rented a bike during my early fall visit to San Francisco in 2005.
 San Francisco is extremely fortunate to have the non-profit Bike Hut Foundation right on Pier 40 - I highly recommend them for bicycle rentals!
-The next photo, second from the right, is me on a rental bike in China's Turfan Depression.
+The next photo, second from the right, was taken by me along the Chesapeake & Ohio Canal National Historical Park - although very flat, the trail offers many dozens of miles of pleasant walking, running and riding along the Potomac River in Maryland.
+The photo furthest right is me on a rental bike in China's Turfan Depression.
 I don't recall the exact rental fee but remember it being VERY affordable at the time!
-The photo furthest right was taken by me along the Chesapeake & Ohio Canal National Historical Park - although very flat, the trail offers many dozens of miles of pleasant walking, running and riding along the Potomac River in Maryland.

 Line